Expertise

 Natalie Workewych (she/her)

-is an articling student at Lenczner Slaght.
+is an associate at Lenczner Slaght.

-Natalie is interested in a broad range of legal subject matter, with a particular focus on intellectual property law.
-She integrated her passion for science and technology with her legal studies by working as a Clinic Fellow for the Western Intellectual Property & Innovation Clinic (WIPILC) and as legal intern for a biotechnology startup.
+Natalie completed her JD at Western University with an Area of Concentration in Intellectual Property, Information and Technology.
+During law school, Natalie integrated her passion for science and technology with her legal studies by working as a Clinic Fellow for the Western Intellectual Property & Innovation Clinic and as legal intern for a biotechnology startup.
+She sharpened her legal research and advocacy skills by participating in the Harold G. Fox Intellectual Property Moot and Tort Law Moot Competition.

 -